swyxio/brain/README.md

 If you are looking for the old chronological list of sources, check `Timeline.md`.

-If you are looking for concise, curated writeups from me, start with `Intro.mdx` and then work through `/apis` and `/community`.
+If you are looking for concise, curated writeups from me:

+- start with `Intro.md`
+- then work through `/apis` and `/community`.

 ## Note